mmaulwurff/weapons-menu/README.md

 * Thanks to id Software for Doom.
 * Thanks to the following people and all contributors for the ZDoom and GZDoom source ports: Marisa Heit (randi), Christoph Oelckers (Graf Zahl), Braden Obrzut (Blzut3), Rachael Alexanderson, Alexey Lysiuk (_mental_), Magnus Norddahl (dpjudas), Chris Robinson.
 * Thanks to Gutawer and argv for example of ZScript HUD.
+* Thanks to Blue Shadow, Gez, LordMisfit, Vaecrius and other contributors to ZDoom Wiki.